 Significant unresolved decisions, cross-functional dependencies, or genuinely ambiguous situations that need real-time discussion.
 Unmeet confirms the meeting is justified — and may still pre-load a prioritized agenda to make it sharper.

-A productivity multiplier tells you what to start doing with the time.
+A productivity multiplier tells you what to do with the time instead.
 Unmeet's agents already know what's blocked, what's stuck, and what would actually move work forward.
-When the system recommends skipping a meeting, it shows each attendee exactly what would be more valuable to spend that hour on.
+When the system recommends skipping a meeting, the idea is to show each attendee exactly what would be more valuable to spend that hour on.

 This is the difference between "you wasted six hours this week" and "you saved six hours this week — and here's what your team did with them."
 One emotion is guilt.
 The other is momentum.

-Unmeet is bought by leaders who can see the cost of meeting waste on their P&L. Engineering, operations, strategy — anywhere the labor cost of unnecessary synchronous time is a real number.
+Unmeet is built for leaders who can see the cost of meeting waste on their P&L. Engineering, operations, strategy — anywhere the labor cost of unnecessary synchronous time is a real number.

 Owns velocity and engineering cost.
 Wants to know which ceremonies are taxes versus genuinely useful.